Iqbal Mohamed: Member of Parliament

 Mohamed was elected as an independent candidate in a shock victory, defeating his Labour Party rival by a margin of 6,934 votes.
 He is the first independent MP to be elected by a Yorkshire constituency since the 1907 Colne Valley by-election.
 He was one of five independent candidates elected across England in the 2024 general election, a much higher number than usual; this has been suggested to be in part a result of anger at Labour's stance on the Gaza war.

-Mohamed's campaign focused on calling for a ceasefire and two-state solution to the wider Israeli-Palestinian conflict, as well as tackling the UK cost of living crisis.
+Mohamed's campaign focused on calling for a ceasefire and two-state solution to the wider Israeli–Palestinian conflict, as well as tackling the United Kingdom cost-of-living crisis.

 Mohamed sponsored the Independent–Green "Amendment B" to abolish the two-child benefit cap, and voted in support of the Scottish National Party's "Amendment D" to abolish the cap.
 Both amendments were voted down by the Labour Party.
 Shortly after the vote, Iqbal Mohamed, Shockat Adam, Jeremy Corbyn, Adnan Hussain, and Ayoub Khan produced a joint letter decrying the two major parties and stating the need for a caring alternative.
 Adam and Corbyn had been in discussions with Khan, Hussain, and Mohamed regarding how to impact policy, with Adam stating that the five were "looking at options that would give us more access to the levers of power".
 On 2 September 2024, Mohamed was a founding member of the Independent Alliance parliamentary group.

 In December 2024, Conservative MP Richard Holden submitted a Ten Minute Rule bill to ban marriages between first cousins.
 Mohamed argued against the bill, stating that there were health risks associated with first-cousin marriages but that a ban would be ineffective, and the issues would be best addressed through education programmes to raise awareness of the risks.
 Mohamed also argued for more education about the risks of first-cousin marriage, and for test screening for children of prospective couples.

 In July 2025, Mohamed voted against an Abortion Bill amendment that would have decriminalized abortion after 24 weeks of pregnancy.

 In September 2025, Mohamed, Shockat Adam, Ayoub Khan, and Adnan Hussain co-signed the letter in support of Jeremy Corbyn during the membership launch dispute of "Your Party", a forming Zarah Sultana–Corbyn political party.
 During a breakdown of relations within the group, Sultana criticised the Independent Alliance as a "sexist boys' club".
+Mohamed left Your Party on 21 November.

+In January 2026, the parliamentary standards commissioner opened an investigation into Mohamed over denial of the October 7 attacks.